What is CIP Accounting And How to use Construction in Progress Accounts

 CIP accounting also presents several challenges for businesses in the construction industry, including:

-• Cost Estimation: Estimating the cost of a construction project accurately can be challenging.
-This is because there are many variables involved, such as labor, materials, and equipment costs.
+- Cost Estimation: Estimating the cost of a construction project accurately can be challenging.
+This is because many variables are involved, such as labor, materials, and equipment costs.

 CIP accounting involves several steps, which are as follows: